 Before your first radiation treatment, you’ll have a session to find exactly where on your body the radiation beams need to be directed.
 The process is called simulation.
 This session may take up to 2 hours.
 During this time, you may get imaging tests, such as an MRI, CT scans, or PET/CT scan.
 These help your healthcare providers know the exact spot of your tumor to better aim the radiation.

 Also at this session, you may have body molds made to help put you in the same position and keep you from moving during treatment.
 Then you’ll lie still on a table while a therapist uses a machine to define your treatment field.
 The field is the exact area on your body where the radiation will be aimed.
 Sometimes it’s called the treatment port.
 The therapist may mark your skin with tiny dots of semipermanent ink or tattoos.
-This is so that the radiation will be aimed at the same place each time.
+This is so that the radiation will be aimed at the same place each treatment.

 On the days you get radiation

-On the days you get radiation, you’ll lie on a table while the machine is placed over you.
+On the days you get radiation, you’ll lie on a table while the treatment machine is placed over you.
 You may have to wear a hospital gown.
 Treatment is a lot like getting an X-ray, only it takes longer–about 15 to 30 minutes.
 You should plan on being there for about an hour total.